Scottish Australians: Colonial period

 By 1830, 15.11% of the colonies' total population were Scots, which increased by the middle of the century to 25,000, or 20-25% of the total population.
 The Australian Gold Rush of the 1850s provided a further impetus for Scottish migration: in the 1850s 90,000 Scots immigrated, far higher than other British or Irish populations at the time.
 Literacy rates of the Scottish immigrants ran at 90-95%.
 By the 1830s a growing number of Scots from the poorer working classes joined the diaspora.
 Immigrants included skilled builders, tradesmen, engineers, tool-makers and printers.
 They settled in commercial and industrial cities, Sydney, Adelaide, Hobart and Melbourne.
 The migration of skilled workers increased, including bricklayers, carpenters, joiners, and stonemasons.
 They settled in the colonies of Victoria, New South Wales, South Australia and Tasmania.

 In the 1840s, Scots-born immigrants constituted 12 percent of the Australian population.
-Out of the 1.3 million migrants from Britain to Australia in the period from 1861–1914, 13.5 percent were Scots.
+Out of the 1.3 million migrants from Britain to Australia in the period from 1861 to 1914, 13.5 percent were Scots.
 Much settlement followed the Highland Potato Famine, Highland Clearances and the Lowland Clearances of the mid-19th century.
 By 1860 Scots made up 50% of the ethnic composition of Western Victoria, Adelaide, Penola and Naracoorte.
 Other settlements in New south Wales included New England, the Hunter Valley and the Illawarra.

 Their preponderance in pastoral industries on the Australian frontier and in various colonial administrative roles, meant that some Scottish migrants were involved in the injustices against Indigenous Australians throughout the colonial period, including: the dispossession of the indigenous from their lands, the creation of discriminatory administration regimes, and in killings and massacres.

 Throughout the 19th century, Scots invested heavily in the industries of the Australian colonies.
 In the 1820s, the Australian Company of Edinburgh & Leith exported a variety of goods to Australia, but a lack of return cargo led to the company's termination in 1831.
 The Scottish Australian Investment Company was formed in Aberdeen in 1840, and soon became one of the chief businesses in the colonies, making substantial investments in the pastoral and mining industries.
 Smaller companies, such as George Russel's Clyde Company and Niel & Company, also had a significant presence in the colonies.
 Before the 1893 Australian financial crisis, Scotland was the main source of private British loans to Australia.